 The markets for information technology services have experienced strong growth in the Baltic region; it is estimated that they grew as much as 20% in 2006.
 Growth has been vigorous for a while now, due to the economic growth in the region, which in 2006 amounted to about 8% to 11%.
 The public sector projects initiated by the EU have also contributed to market growth.
 Despite major investment, IT spending per capita in the Baltic States remain well below the average EU level.
 This bodes well for future growth prospects.
 On the other hand, because of the lack of previous, older systems, it has often been possible to install directly the latest innovations in technology.
 Consequently, the information technology solutions installed in the major companies already equal good European levels.
-This means that future investments will include business applications to improve the reliability and security of the systems and enhance the utilisation of information technology.
+This means that future investments will include business ap-